Rimi, Nigeria

 Rimi is a Local Government Area in Katsina State, Nigeria.
-Its headquarters are in the town of Rimi, near the A9 highway.
+Its headquarters is located in the town of Rimi, near the A9 highway.

 It has an area of 452 km^{2} and a population of 153,744 at the 2006 census.

 The postal code of the area is 822.

+Climate

+Rimi experiences wet days, averaging 56.78 per year, in a subtropical steppe climate classification, with a higher temperature and precipitation.